 A Brief Background on my Credit Cards

 My primary card is Citibank’s Citi Premier Miles Credit Card which I have been using for more than 10 years now.
-And my secondary cards are BPI Amore Visa Card and RCBC Visa Platinum Credit Card (which I already have discontinued recently).
+And my secondary cards are BPI Amore Visa Card and RCBC Visa Platinum Credit Card (which I already have cancelled).

 I only use my credit cards for purchases that I know I can pay in full when the due date comes.
 I don’t incur interest in making sure that I pay in full and I pay on time.